zeljkofilipin/filipin.eu/_drafts/deep-work-quotes.md

 > We can, I hope, stipulate that network tools negatively impact deep work.

+> The Deep Work Hypothesis: The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
+As a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive.

 > This book has two goals, pursued in two parts.
 The first, tackled in Part 1, is to convince you that the deep work hypothesis is true.
 The second, tackled in Part 2, is to teach you how to take advantage of this reality by training your brain and transforming your work habits to place deep work at the core of your professional life.

-> Three to four hours a day, five days a week, of uninterrupted and carefully directed concentration, it turns out, can produce a lot of valuable output.
+> **I build my days around a core of carefully chosen deep work, with the shallow activities I absolutely cannot avoid batched into smaller bursts at the peripheries of my schedule.
+Three to four hours a day, five days a week, of uninterrupted and carefully directed concentration, it turns out, can produce a lot of valuable output.**

 > A deep life is a good life.